Strategies to Optimise Your GAMSAT Preparation and Get Into Postgrad Medicine in Australia

 There are still some critical thinking, problem solving, and logical reasoning exercises involved, but you’re mostly required to apply these skills to scientific concepts and themes.

-Yep, this time it’s about real, tangible knowledge!
+This time it’s about real, tangible knowledge!
 It’s less focused on natural ability, which means studying is more straightforward.

 Let’s start at the top.